 Original medieval church of Haut de Cagnes, although restored and enlarged in the 16th & 18th Century and renovated in 2017.
-The paintings ‘The Way of the Cross’ were painted by a local artist Charles Barkev, who used the village inhabitants to pose for him.
+The paintings ‘The Way of the Cross’ was painted by a local artist Charles Barkev, who used the village inhabitants to pose for him.
 Place Grimaldi and Place L’Eglise.

 Hours : 10h-19h every day – free entry